ThomasMertes/seed7/src/read_me.txt

   create an internal program representation and afterwards it calls the Interpreter core to execute this program.

-    hi.c       Main program of the hi Interpreter.
+    s7.c       Main program of the s7 Interpreter.

   The interpreter main is licensed under the GPL.